THE FUTURE OF FOOD BANKS IN EUROPE

-This year FEBA will start working on quantifying the impact of European Food Banks.
-The activity will be made of three milestones:
+In 2020 FEBA started working on quantifying the impact of European Food Banks.
+The activity was made of three milestones:

 On 2 March FEBA organized the Kick-off Meeting of the project “Quantifying the impact of European Food Banks – From Farm to Fork”.
 Nine Food Banks representatives from different European countries participated in person.
 Moreover, for those who were unable to be physically present at the meeting due to the COVID-19 outbreak and to facilitate participation as much as possible, the meeting was broadcasted in live streaming with the possibility of interacting via e-mail.

 The main objective was to present the project which mainly consists in: 1) identifying common KPIs, 2) sharing a standardized and consistent methodology for data collection across Food Banks, and 3) defining how to make sense of the information of impact management and measurement.